HPE Application Lifecycle Management

 |Microsoft Windows 8.1 64-bit||Microsoft Internet Explorer 11||Microsoft Office 2013 32-bit|

-The following table lists all supported Desktop client configurations.
+The following table lists all supported ALM Desktop client configurations.

 However, to ensure best performance and quick support resolutions, use one of the Recommended ALM Client Environments.

-Note: For customers who have restrictions on plug-ins in their browsers, such as ActiveX, ALM can be loaded in the HP ALM Explorer Add-in.
-For more information on downloading and installing the Add-in, see the HP Application Lifecycle Management Installation and Upgrade Guide.
+Note: For customers who have restrictions on plug-ins in their browsers, such as ActiveX, ALM can be loaded in the HPE ALM Explorer Add-in.
+For more information on downloading and installing the Add-in, see the HPE Application Lifecycle Management Installation and Upgrade Guide.

-Note: HP ALM is certified to work with Citrix XenApp, Microsoft Terminal Services and Remote Desktop Services.
-Due to the rapidly evolving architectures provided by Virtualization vendors as long as the above stated vendor guarantees full compatibility of the virtualized environment to the HP ALM approved system requirements for physical hardware, then HP ALM will function as designed.
+Note: HPE ALM is certified to work with Citrix XenApp, Microsoft Terminal Services and Remote Desktop Services.
+Due to the rapidly evolving architectures provided by Virtualization vendors as long as the above stated vendor guarantees full compatibility of the virtualized environment to the HPE ALM approved system requirements for physical hardware, then HPE ALM will function as designed.

 |Other Configuration Settings||